dabercro/CrossSecDB/README.md

 (Result is according to PandaCore at the time of writing.)

-In addition to a Python Command Line Interface (in progress), functions in Python modules are provided for use.
+In addition to a Python Command Line Interface, functions in Python modules are provided for use.
+A curl interface is also available for anyone who wants their analysis code to access information from outside the Tier-3.

-C++ header and PHP cUrl/browser interface planned as well for anyone who wants their analysis code to access information on the fly or from outside the Tier-3.
+A C++ header interface is planned as well for anyone who wants their analysis code to access information on the fly.

 ### Python module